 top of page

-Amid global uncertainty and the ongoing challenges facing civil society across Central and Eastern Europe and beyond, this workshop is part of our continued effort to empower NGO leaders from Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Poland, Ukraine, and Uzbekistan.
+Amid global uncertainty and the ongoing challenges facing civil society across Central and Eastern Europe and beyond, this workshop is part of our continued effort to empower NGO leaders from Albania, Bosnia and Herzegovina, Bulgaria, Hungary, Kosovo, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovakia, and Ukraine.

 4 days